Stay on top of weather.

 Travel tips from the U.S. Transportation Security Administration.
 Latest list of prohibited items, acceptable ID, travelers with disabilities & medical conditions, find out if you are on a watch list and download TSA's Claim Form for Missing or Damaged Items.
 Covers travel by air, rail, ship, highway and mass transit.

-Hotel/Motel Fire-Safe List maintained by the U.S. Fire Administration.
+Hotels approved for Federal travelers by the U.S. Fire Administration.